lambdista/config/README.md

 }
 ```

-Suppose the previous configuration is at the relative path will be: `core/src/test/resources/foo.conf`.
+Suppose the previous configuration is at the relative path: `core/src/test/resources/foo.conf`.

-You can move around a config choosing one of two approaches: *functional* and *imperative*.
-In the following examples you'll see both.

-### Functional Approach
+### Quick Start
-It consists in moving aroung the config through `map` and `flatMap` of the `Try` type, or, analogously, through
-the `for expression`.
-Here are some examples.

 First thing first, load and parse your config:

 ```scala